Redefining a 40-Year Wellness Brand for a Data-Driven Future

 The Challenge

-The company had capitalized off a well-established brand and recognition as leaders in the category for more than 40 years, but the visual look and feel hadn’t stayed current, and didn’t effectively represent the innovation of the technology platform.
-The solution had to be scalable and highly templatized, as any modernization efforts for a brand refresh would be deployed across 30+ web pages, 50+ landing pages, 40+ pieces of marketing collateral.
+The solution had to be scalable and highly templatized, as any modernization efforts would be deployed across 30+ web pages, 50+ landing pages, 40+ pieces of marketing collateral.

 Example of previous branding elements